Want cheap* travel insurance? Compare basic cover with discounts to save further.

 - It costs more than $10,000 to have your remains returned home from Europe if you were to die while travelling.

 - The USA, another popular destination for many Australian travellers, is one of the most expensive places to get into trouble.
 Evacuation from the USA can cost between $75,000 and $95,000, with people having paid up to $300,000.

-- Assuming that all cheap policies will cover trip interruptions?
+- Assuming that cheaper policies will cover trip interruptions.
 Many policies cover you for when your car breaks down on the way to catch your plane causing you to miss your flight.
-Cheap travel insurance policies usually limit this clause to only cover you in the event of a breakdown of public transport.
+Cheaper travel insurance policies usually limit this clause to only cover you in the event of a breakdown of public transport.

-- Assuming that cheap policy will cover missed connections.
+- Assuming that the policy will cover missed connections.
 When you inadvertently miss a connecting flight, a cost is involved in buying another ticket and sometimes the need for overnight accommodation.
-Cheap travel insurance does not usually cover you for such losses.
+Budget travel insurance does not usually cover you for such losses.

 - Expecting that pre-existing conditions are covered.
 The most common exclusion is for pre-existing medical conditions.
 If your illness or injury can be traced back to a pre-existing condition that was present before you made the claim, you claim will be declined unless it is automatically covered, or you have reported it to your insurer and been approved cover for it.